 Posted Fri Oct 3rd by Monty

 The BroncoTalk Staff is grading the Denver Broncos through the first four games of the 2008 season.
-Here’s our take on the rushing attack.
+Here’s our take on the rush defense.
 We invite you to give your grade at the bottom of each post as well.
 Enjoy!

 Rush Defense – Staff Grade – C

 Jonathan (C-) – What?
 A ‘C-’ is too high, you say?
 Well, the truth of the matter is: They do very good against the run on 95% of the plays… then they get burnt for +60 yards on a single broken play and it looks like they suck.
 We need to stop the dreaded Big Play.
 If we can do that we’ll be on track to have a solid B- defense.
 And a B- defense is plenty if our A+ offense can score 40 points per game.

 Josh (B-) - This is the one facet of our defense I’ve been pretty happy with so far.
 For the most part they’ve stopped teams from turning us into swiss cheese.
 Larry Johnson did have a good game against us, but other than, not too bad.
 L.T. wasn’t able to do much but either was the speedy Sproles in his place.
 Most of the big plays/gains by running backs have been made by dump off passes and screens.
 You can hardly fault the line for that, right?
 Marcus Thomas has been show flashed and gives us some real hope on the line.
 He has been able to burst into the backfield and completely break down plays on occasion.
 If we see more of that, we can expect a better unit as a whole.